bwang514/PerformanceNet/README.md

 # PerformanceNet

+**[Update 2/17]** Data download and pre-process parts are uploaded, expected to upload the full model within a week.

 ![alt text](https://github.com/bwang514/PerformanceNet/blob/master/model.jpg)

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondant real audio performance.
 Our model represents an early yet valuable attemp to achieve the dream of **The AI performer**.